Uganda

 General information

-It is advised to carry a copy of your identity documents and a small amount of cash.
-Avoid travelling in the interior of the country.
+Carrying a copy of your ID and a small amount of cash is recommended.
+Avoid travelling inland

 Legislation specifics